The consensus around here is the best rowing machine for seniors is the Teeter Power 10 Elliptical Rower.

-5. Fitness Reality 1000 – Best for Advanced Workouts
+5. Fitness Reality 1000 – Best for Mmore Options

 The Fitness Reality 1000 is a top magnetic rower.
 Bluetooth capability tracks calorie burn, simulated distance, strokes per minute, and time.
 There are 14 resistance options, giving you a solid level of control.

-The stabilizers let you do bend-over rows, bicep curls, front and side raises, extensions, and more.
-All performed with low impact on joints.
+The stabilizers let you do bend-over rows, bicep curls, front and side raise, extensions, and more.
+All done with low impact on the joints.
 The foot pedals are anti-slip and pivot, providing a good range of motion.

 - Very popular moderately priced machine